dhis2-metadata/TB-AGG-Tuberculosis/docs/tb_agg_no-design.md

 ![HIV testing among new episodes](resources/images/TB_NOTIF_Q_003.png)

 The table was configured with individual data elements.
-The new version no longer reports the DE "HIV-positive TB patients on cotrimoxazole preventive therapy CPT" as the DE “HIV-positive TB patients on antiretroviral therapy” fully captures the desired end point.
+The new version no longer reports the DE "HIV-positive TB patients on cotrimoxazole preventive therapy CPT" as the DE “HIV-positive TB patients on antiretroviral therapy” fully captures the desired endpoint.

 #### RIF Susceptibility testing among PBC TB cases